danielarmengolaltayo/me/README.md

 # Conversation with myself

-This is a personal exercice to find clarity, a conversation with myself <sup>[1]</sup>.
+This is a personal exercise to find clarity, a conversation with myself <sup>[1]</sup>.
 I am using this medium because it is mutable and at the same time practical to me, and because it is open, exposing myself to ideas and thoughts from others.

 → Personal statement and commitment:
 - Introduction and context